 Reflecting on my time at King’s, scholarships have been instrumental in making volunteering a financial possibility.
 They have enabled eye-opening travel.
 They have rewarded hard work.
 Scholarships and bursaries are an integral part of the support network of this community.
 I am thankful for the generosity behind these gifts and hope the important role they play is not forgotten.

-Rosanna Nicol is a fourth-year history and economics student who has received student support throughout her time at King’s.
-She sings with the King’s College Chapel Choir and plays on the Dal/King’s Ultimate Frisbee team.
-She volunteers with the World University Service of Canada (WUSC) and last year, she played a principal role in bringing in a student levy at King’s to support WUSC’s student refugee program.
+Rosanna Nicol received her Bachelor of Arts (Honours) in 2010.
+She received student support throughout her time at King’s.
+She sang with the King’s College Chapel Choir and played on the Dal/King’s Ultimate Frisbee team.
+She volunteered with the World University Service of Canada (WUSC) and played a principal role in bringing in a student levy at King’s to support WUSC’s student refugee program.

-Thanks to this totally student driven initiative, the first WUSC student will join the King’s Community in September 2010.
-That same month, Nicol will begin attending the University of Oxford in England on a Rhodes Scholarship.
+Thanks to this totally student driven initiative, the first WUSC student joined the King’s Community in September 2010.
+That same month, Nicol began attending the University of Oxford in England on a Rhodes Scholarship.